You can set the questions that are used on adjudicator feedback forms. The only field that is permanently there is the

-Tabbycat allows you to specify two questionnaires: team-on-orallist, and adjudicator-on-adjudicator.
+Tabbycat allows you to specify two questionnaires: one for feedback submitted by teams, and one for feedback submitted by adjudicators.
 You must specify in each question whether to include the question in each questionnaire.

 How is an adjudicator’s score determined?¶

 For the purpose of the automated allocation, an adjudicator’s overall score is a function of their test score, the current round’s feedback weight, and their average feedback score.
-This number is calculated as equal to:
+This number is calculated according to the following formula:

 Under this formula, each round’s feedback weight can be used to determine the relative influence of the test score vs feedback in determining the overall score.
 As an example, say that an adjudicator received 5.0 as their test score, but their average feedback rating has thus far been 2.0.
 If the current rounds’ feedback weight is set to 0.75, then their overall score would be 2.75.
 If the current round’s feedback weight is set to 0.5 their score would be 3.5.
 If the weight was 0, their score will always be their test score; if the weight was 1 it will always be their average feedback value.

 It is common to set rounds with a low feedback weight value early on in the tournament (when feedback is scant) and to increase the feedback weight as the tournament progresses.